Lucoero/FromDiffuse_To_DenseCloud/README.md

 # Unity Enviroment: Renderer
 We created a interactable enviroment to analyse the outputs for the simulations.
 It is built in Unity, but only a build is provided in this repository.
 Maybe in the future we will upload a version that lets you change the names of each simulation...
 Sorry!

+This interactable enviroment can be used to render whatever simulation with the information stored as the format used in our txt.
+For more information, check WriteFile.py from the Python enviroment.

 ***HOW TO USE THE SIMULATOR***
 1. Download the project in https://lnhb.itch.io/fromdiffuse-to-densecloud-renderer
 2. You will have a zip file.
 Uncompress it in a folder of your choice.